NeuroTechX/ntx_slack_archive/devices.md

  >And the electrode montage will primarily be in the C location?
 Also, out of curiosity is there any ethical dilemmas in doing this project?
 Do you have University approval or is it not required?

+3/12/2017 5:25 AM

+ **physionikhil** :

+ >Yes that can work as well but fronto parietal locations will be better suited for it in my opinion.
+I am a private clinician and we already have patients with stroke and movement dysfunction.
+We will be taking written consents from our therapy clients and even now we have their verbal consent.
+I don't think there should be any ethical dilemma in this kind of study.
+If we could develop a working prototype of it I will be able to get a University approval where I am teaching